SherryLuXM/STA302-Final-Project/README.md

 ## Acknowledgments

-* This is the final project from STA302/1001 Methods of Data Analysis 1, taught by Katherine Daignault, taken at University of Toronto in the 2020-2021 Winter term.
+* This is the final project from STA302/1001 Methods of Data Analysis 1, taught by **Professor Katherine Daignault**, taken at University of Toronto in the 2020-2021 Winter term.
 Professor
 Daignault has provided invaluable training and support.

 <p align="right">(<a href="#top">back to top</a>)</p>